DominicMachado/DominicMachado.github.io/docs/latn-399-s22/opuscula-latn-399-s22.md

 - *litterae **thesaurum** est, et artificium numquam moritur.* (46.7)

 A satisfactory assignment will:
--	Identity the "popular feature" represented by all eleven words in the four sentences above
+-	Identity which of Boyce's "popular features" that each bolded words in the four sentences above exemplifies
-- Provide explanation of how you know that the word is an example of that feature
+- Provide an explanation of how you know that each word is an example of the particular "popular feature" to which you attribute it

 ***